NordicTrack T Series 5 Treadmill Review

 CushioningSelectFlexSelectFlex

-How does it compare to non-NordicTrack options?
+How does it compare beyond NordicTrack?

 SpecNordicTrack T5Reebok GT40zJLL PegasusProForm Sport